Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Experimental Validation

-Moreover, the robots are equipped with omnidirectional, range-only, line-of-sight sensors with limited range of $1$m.
-Every robot can take noisy range measurements, i.e., measure its distance from all targets that lie within its sight and range.
-Specifically, the measurement associated with robot $j$ and target $i$ is given by $y_{j,i}^r = \ell_{j,i}(t) + v(t) \ ~\mbox{if}~ \ (\ell_{j,i}(t) \leq R_j) \wedge (i\in\texttt{FOV}_j)$, where $\ell_{j,i}(t)$ is the distance between target $i$ and robot $j$, $R_j$ denotes the sensing range of robot $j$, $\texttt{FOV}_j$ denotes its corresponding field-of-view, and $v(t) \sim \ccalN(0,\sigma^2(\bbp_j(t),\bbx_i(t)))$ is the measurement noise.
+All robots are equipped with omnidirectional, range-only, line-of-sight sensors with limited range of $1$m.
+Every robot can take noisy range measurements, i.e., measure its distance from all landmarks that lie within its sight and range.
+Specifically, the measurement associated with robot $j$ and landmark $i$ is given by

+where $\ell_{j,i}(t)$ is the distance between landmark $\ell_i$ and robot $j$, $R_j$ denotes the sensing range of robot $j$ which is equal to $1$m, $\texttt{FOV}_j$ denotes its corresponding field-of-view, and $v(t) \sim \ccalN(0,\sigma(\bbx_i(t),\bbp_j(t)))$ is the measurement noise.
 Also, we model the measurement noise so that $\sigma$ increases linearly with $\ell_{j,i}(t)$, with slope $0.5$, as long as $\ell_{j,i}(t)\leq R_j$; if $\ell_{j,i}(t)> R_j$, then $\sigma$ is infinite.
-This model captures the fact that range readings become more inaccurate as the distance increases.
-Observe that the considered observation model is nonlinear and, therefore, the a-posteriori covariance matrix, cannot be estimated offline; see \eqref{constr7c}.
-In this case, at every iteration of Algorithm \ref{alg:RRT}, we compute the a-posteriori covariance matrices $\Sigma_{\text{new}}$ using the linearized observation model about the predicted target positions [line \ref{rrt:Sigmanew}, Alg. \ref{alg:RRT}].
+This model captures the fact that range readings become more inaccurate as the distance increases \cite{schlotfeldt2018anytime}; nevertheless, any other model can be used, such as uniform noise within the sensing range.
+Observe that the considered observation model is nonlinear and, therefore, the a-posteriori covariance matrix, cannot be estimated optimally offline; see \eqref{constr7c}.
+In this case, at every iteration of Algorithm \ref{alg:RRT}, we approximately compute the a-posteriori covariance matrices $\Sigma_{\text{new}}$ using the linearized observation model about the predicted positions of the landmarks [line \ref{rrt:Sigmanew}, Alg. \ref{alg:RRT}].\footnote{We avoid defining an object recognition method as per \eqref{eq:measModelC}, as the main focus of this section is to demonstrate scalability of Algorithm \ref{alg:RRT} in terms of solving \eqref{eq:Prob2} without considering re-planning.
+Recall that \eqref{eq:Prob2} does not depend on the object recognition method.
+In fact, the latter is needed only for learning online the semantic map and accordingly re-planning; see Section \ref{sec:replan}.}